Portland Chapter 13 Bankruptcy Attorney

 Stop Foreclosure with Vanden Bos & Chapman, LLP

 The risk of losing a home or car is enough to make many people anxious.
 Fortunately, there are options even when you are in significant financial trouble.
-A Chapter 13 bankruptcy filing can cause an immediate stop on foreclosure or repossession, giving you time to catch up on payments.
+When a Chapter 13 bankruptcy is successfully filed an automatic stay is initiated, this can cause an immediate stop on foreclosure or repossession giving you time to catch up on payments and save your home.

-Under Ch.
-13, the court approves a repayment plan that allows you to consolidate and pay down debt over three to five years.
-With the help of a Chapter 13 plan, you can make regular payments and keep most of your current possessions.
+Under Chapter 13, the court approves a repayment plan that allows you to consolidate and pay down debt over three to five years.
+With help from our Portland Chapter 13 bankruptcy attorney, you can make regular payments and keep most of your current possessions.

 Bankruptcy can help you keep your financial situation afloat.
-For a consultation, contact Vanden Bos & Chapman, LLP at (503) 664-3134 today.
+For a consultation, contact a Portland chapter 13 lawyer at Vanden Bos & Chapman, LLP at (503) 664-3134 today.